WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

    UTDWRE_177983 | 177983 |U | 431092.606 |4616232.618

 ##  2. watersources_UT.py - generate list of water sources from which water is allocated from
+Tables required:
-Tables required: Water_Master.csv (Master Table containing Utah Water Right and Exchange Information from PUBDUMP) and PointofDiversionTable.csv (Water Rights, Change, and Exchange Point of Diversion Table from PUBDUMP)
+Water_Master.csv (Master Table containing Utah Water Right and Exchange Information from PUBDUMP) and PointofDiversionTable.csv (Water Rights, Change, and Exchange Point of Diversion Table from PUBDUMP)

+Supplemental Script required:
+beneficialuseDictionary.py
-Supplemental Script required: beneficialuseDictionary.py -Includes the following code dictionaries for Utah: Beneficial Use, Allocation Legal Status, Allocation Type CV, Water Source Type CV, and Site Type.
+ -Includes the following code dictionaries for Utah: Beneficial Use, Allocation Legal Status, Allocation Type CV, Water Source Type CV, and Site Type.

+*This csv is input to waterallocations_UT.py.

  - generate empty UTWaterSources.csv file with controlled vocabulary headers
  - call beneficialUseDictionary.py and assign defined Water Source Types to their respective codes
  - generate WaterSourceNativeID
  - generate WaterSourceUUID (Concatenate UT with WaterSourceNativeID)
  - drop data if missing WaterSourceUUID, WaterSourceTypeCV, and WaterQualityIndicatorCV
- - copy results into UTWaterSources.csv and export.
-This csv is input to waterallocations_UT.py.
+ - copy results into UTWaterSources.csv and export

    Sample data (all columns not included):